Sequoia Capital: Investments

+In June 2023, the firm led a Seed round funding of $5.7 million for Defense startup, Mach Industries.
+Sequoia Capital along with other notable venture capital investors made an investment in the cryptocurrency exchange FTX, founded by Sam Bankman-Fried.
+Sequoia was very enthusiastic about FTX, and published an article which was a glowing tribute to Bankman-Fried on its website on 22 September 2022.
+FTX failed in 2023, with about $8 billion of investors' money missing, and Bankman-Fried was convicted of fraud.
+The value of Sequoia's investment in FTX was ultimately written down to $0; it is estimated that they lost $214 million on their investment.
+The company released a notice to investors, stating that their stake in FTX represented a small amount of their investment portfolio.
+They also removed the profile of Bankman-Fried from their website.

+In July 2023, it reduced the size of its cryptocurrency fund from $585 million to $200 million, and shifted focus to young start-ups after an industry crash.
+In 2023, Sequoia launched its Open Source Fellowship to fund up to three open source developers annually via an equity-free fellowship.

+In March 2025, Bloomberg announced, Sequoia's leading $190 million investment round for a law enforcement technology startup Peregrine.
+That same month, Kela, an Israeli defense-tech startup founded by former intelligence officers during the Gaza invasion that was co-funded by Sequoia, was launched.
+In May 2025, Sequoia invested £100 million in Mubi, valuing the company at $1 billion.
+The investment sparked controversy due to Sequoia's previous funding of Kela.

 Programs and partnerships

 In 2009, Sequoia launched its scout program, which functions as an individual investor network that provides founders and other individuals with capital to invest in promising early-stage startups.
 Sequoia Scouts have invested in over 1,000 companies.
 Sequoia was the first venture capital firm to offer a scout program, and the model has since been emulated by others in the industry.

-In December 2020, Sequoia expanded the scout program to Europe.

 In 2021, Sequoia partnered on the BLCK VC Scout Network to provide training and education to current and aspiring Black scouts.
 In March 2022, Sequoia launched Arc, a structured program in which participants receive $1 million in funding to work with Sequoia partners in both London and Silicon Valley.